 The learning curve is steep (there’s a lot you could do), but the basics work out of the box.

-When to use it: You’re doing >$100K/month in revenue, you want sophisticated segmentation and personalization, you’re willing to pay for power, and you want a platform built specifically for ecommerce.
+When to use it: You have meaningful ecommerce volume, you want sophisticated segmentation and personalization, you’re willing to pay for power, and you want a platform built specifically for ecommerce.

 Omnisend